DaCapo7/planetarium_/README.md

 * After adding a few planets you can click on play on the Live Control Pad and the simulation should start
 * You are also able to change the time speed with "+" and "-" button at the top of the LCP
 * Click apply after all changes on LCP except for "play" and "pause"
+* Now you can change the scale of the simulation by scrolling and even move the camera with arrows

 ## Functionning
 At each frame, each planet's speed vector is edited according to all gravitational interactions with all other planets using newton laws.
 Every time a collision happens, elastic collision rules are applied (no energy is lost).
 The program is multi-threaded : thread-1 is for the simultation and thread-2 is for the LCP (otherwise tkinter (that hanles LCP) stops pygame (that handles the simulation))